ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 - math
 - warnings
 - random

+The IHME specific packages for accessing GBD data should only be used on the cluster (db_queries, get_draws and gbd_mapping).
+If you are creating an environment on your local machine, these will not install correctly and should be removed from the pip statement above.

 Some packages have dependencies on other python packages or are not able to be installed using the pip command.
 If you attempt to install a package and find errors,